 As a Project Engineer, Paula has to balance client needs with insights from Materialise’s engineering team to make sure that the designs match the creative vision of the eyewear brand and are also optimized for 3D printing.
 In some cases, Materialise may have played an active part in the design of the collection.
 In others, a client may be looking to transfer an existing 3D-printed collection to Materialise.
 This creates the challenge to provide the designer with an accurate representation of frame sizes, quality, and matching colors so that the look and feel of their collection remain unchanged.

 Constantly developing herself is also a motivator for Paula: “I am a person who likes to ask a lot of questions and take a hands-on approach, which allows me to learn something new every day at Materialise.”

 She also puts her background in engineering studies to work in her role as a Project Engineer at Materialise, where technical knowledge is a requirement in order to understand documentation and also make the most of production planning.

 When the challenges become the motivation

-“My favorite part of the job is sharing the positive customer feedback with the rest of the team.
+“My favorite part of the job is sharing positive customer feedback with the rest of the team.
 In order for the project to be successful, many departments need to work hard and collaborate closely all the time.
-Everyone likes praise and validation, and because I am a contact person with the client, I have the pleasure to communicate good news to my teammates,” explains Paula.
+Everyone likes praise and validation, and because I am a contact person with the client, I have the pleasure of communicating the good news to my teammates,” explains Paula.

 What Paula likes the most about her job is being able to work with very creative clients who don’t settle for ordinary frames.
-She also has the opportunity to improve the life of people with vision problems, while adapting the shape of the glasses to their faces and specific needs.
+She also has the opportunity to improve the lives of people with vision problems while adapting the shape of the glasses to their faces and specific needs.